amkhokar/better-doctor-API/README.md

 ## Setup/Installation Requirements
 1. Clone this repository.
 2. Open your terminal (or powershell) and type 'npm install' from the root directory of the cloned repository.
-3. Once dependencies are installed, type 'npm start' to run the application or 'npm test' to see the tests (for grading purposes).
+3. Create a file in the root directory called '.env'
+4. Go to https://developer.betterdoctor.com/ and sign up to receive an api key.
+5. Once you receive the api key, open your '.env' file and insert the following:<br>
+exports.apikey = your_api_key_value_goes_here
+6. type 'npm start' in your terminal from the root directory of the cloned respository to run the application.
+7. Type in a condition or doctor name to receive a list of doctors.

 ## Known Bugs
 No known bugs at this time.